caseyanderson/creative-tech-4-comm-ed/session1.md

 ### KAOS Network & Sustainable Community Engagement

 Community members often approach Elizabeth and I reticent to participate, believing that they are incapable of understanding technology.
 After being guided through building a robot, however, participants reveal that they have additional, more complex technology ideas they want to discuss.
-Community members leave a session with us feeling energized to participate in the development community-facing, technology-mediated projects in the neighborhood, many of which are spear-headed by Ben and KAOS Network.
+Community members leave a session with us feeling energized to participate in the development of community-facing, technology-mediated projects in the neighborhood, many of which are spear-headed by Ben and KAOS Network.

 ---